 Cook was in the Friendly Isles from in May of 1777.
 The ships then went to Tongatapu, Tonga from June 10-July 10, 1777.
 Tongatapu (also known as Amsterdam) was the largest of the Tongan islands.

 The fa'itoka, or burying ground, was described by Cook as a 'wall of stone that enclosed three separate mounts and on each of these mounts stood a house.'
-This was where the bodies of some of the principle people were interred.
+This was where the bodies of some of the principal people were interred.

-For Webber, the fa'itoka was his first encounter with exotic burial customs.
+For Webber, the fa'itoka was his first encounter with local burial customs.
 Burial customs offered clues about the religion of hitherto unknown peoples and contained important information on their material culture.
 Often drawings associated with death also showed an idealized version of nature, and in Webber's drawing there is a link with Nicolas Poussin's Et in Aracadia Ego which is in the Louvre, as Tonga was certainly an arcadian dream.

 This is the first of two such engravings.